 Research also shows that breastfeeding helps enhance babies' immune systems.

 As they grow, children should also consume healthy, balanced diets to support their development.

 If allergic symptoms are already present, parents should minimise their child's exposure to dust and dusty items like soft toys, rugs, carpets and curtains.
 It is also advisable to change bed linen regularly and clean air conditioning filters every week.
 It is also possible that pets are causing the allergy, as dander from cats and dogs can sometimes trigger allergic symptoms.

 Keep an eye on your child's temperature.
 As a rule of thumb, take your child to a doctor if their temperature reaches 40°C or more.
 Keep your child hydrated and cool, and give them lots of rest and cuddles.
 If the child can swallow comfortably, you can give them some vitamin C gummies.

 Your child should see a doctor immediately if they have:

 Parents should take their children to the emergency room if the child is experiencing symptoms like breathing obstruction, bleeding, or severe pain in ears, nose or throat.

 Foreign bodies stuck in noses, ears and throats also require immediate medical attention.
 It's not a good idea to attempt to remove the blockage yourself as this may cause more damage to the delicate areas and structures in the ENT region.

 Trauma and lacerations of ears and noses from sports or rough play are other common causes for children's admission to the Accident and Emergency (A&E) department.

 Allergies (particularly of the nose) can affect sleep, behaviour, and even exacerbate conditions such as hyperactivity disorder.
-Recognising the allergy is the first step towards effective treatment and can actually help to improve these symptoms.
+Recognising the allergy is the first step towards diagnosis and effective treatment.
+This can help to relieve their symptoms.